zulip/zulip/docs/subsystems/html-css.md

 This makes it much easier to read the code and use `git grep` to find where a particular class is used.

+Don't use the tag name in a selector unless you have to.
+In other words, use `.foo` instead of `span.foo`.
+We shouldn't have to care if the tag type changes in the future.

+Additionally, multi-word class and ID values should be hyphenated, also known as _kebab case_.
+In HTML, opt for `class="my-multiword-class"`, with its corresponding CSS selector as `.my-multiword-class`.

 ## Validating CSS